vantaylo/Workout-Tracker-App/README.md

 A workout tracker using React and Mongo database with a Mongoose schema.

+## Technologies

+- MongoDB: A documnet-based open source database.
+- Express: A web application framework for Node.js.
+- React: A JavaScript front-end library for building user interface.
+- Node.js: A JavaScript run-time enviroment.
+- Monogoose: A schema-based soulution to model application data.

 ## User Story

 As a user, I want to be able to view, create and track daily workouts.